CRAlex254/alx-low_level_programming/0x10-variadic_functions/README.md

-A readme file for the variadic functions directory
+My readme for variadic functions